 - At Key Stage 3 we provide a broad curriculum designed to develop students’ knowledge and understanding in a range of subjects.

-- Subjects build upon key stage 2 knowledge applying key content in a variety of contexts.
+- Subjects build upon the key stage 2 curriculum.

-- Key knowledge and concepts are interleaved in that content is spaced and reviewed throughout the year to ensure mastery.
+- Knowledge and concepts are interleaved in that content is spaced and reviewed throughout the year to ensure mastery.

 - The subject content is challenging.